-In Florida there are no state requirements.
-However, we do believe that students should take credits similar to the public schools or the best private schools in order to be best able to compete for college admittance (21-28 credits)
+In Florida, there are no state requirements for high school graduation.
+However, to best be able to compete for college admittance, we believe students should take credits similar to the public schools or the best private schools (21-28 credits)

 What counts as a credit for high school?

-A high school credit is decided upon by the curriculum that a student is using.
+A high school credit is decided upon by the particular curriculum being used by a student.
 If you use a high school book; it is a high school credit.
 If you use a middle school textbook; it is not a high school credit.
 Classes that do not use a textbook, self-directed classes can also count as a high school credit for a high school student.
 130 hours of study or activity = 1 credit.

 Where do I get a diploma or a transcript?